braincogsci/literature-thesis/lt-manual.md

 Once supervisor and assessor have graded the work, the following steps need to be taken:
 1. The supervisor contacts the assessor to pick a date to discuss their assessment
-2. If the two grades differ less than 1 point, the two grades are averaged
+2. If the two grades differ less than 1 point, the two grades are averaged.
-3. If the difference is bigger, supervisor and assessor motivate their stance and seek consensus
+3. If the difference is bigger, supervisor and assessor motivate their stance and seek consensus.
 4. If such consensus cannot be obtained, the supervisor contacts info-mcs@uva.nl to report the issue.
 The programme will then review the case and determine the outcome
 5. The supervisor and/or assessor discuss the final grade with the student and provide summative feedback.
 6. Once a final grade is established, the examiner submits the grade to the online system at Datanose.
 An e-mail containing the link to this system is sent out automatically once the student submits the final version of the thesis.